emberjs/website/source/blog/2018-11-09-the-ember-times-issue-72.md

 ---
 title: The Ember Times - Issue No. 72
-author: Chris Ng, Amy Lam, Kenneth Larsen, Jessica Jordan, the crowd
+author: Chris Ng, Amy Lam, Kenneth Larsen, Jessica Jordan, Ryan Mark
-tags: Recent Posts, Newsletter, Ember.js Times, Ember Times, 2018 alias : "blog/2018/11/09-the-ember-times-issue-X72X.html"
+tags: Recent Posts, Newsletter, Ember.js Times, Ember Times, 2018 alias : "blog/2018/11/09-the-ember-times-issue-72.html"
 responsive: true
 ---

 Kedu Emberistas! 🐹

-<SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>.
-We need **Emberistas at JSConf EU**, so submit a talk to the newly opened CFP! 🗣️ there's an update to the **RFC about RFCs** 📜!
-Let's take a look into **more informative Routes** 🤓, Watch a tutorial on how to build a live updating league table in Ember 3.5 📹, there's an update to the RFC about RFCs! add testing expertise
+We need **Emberistas at JSConf EU**, so submit a talk to the newly opened CFP! 🗣️ There's an update to the **RFC about RFCs** 📜!
+Let's take a look into **more informative Routes** 🤓 and watch a **tutorial** on how to **build** a live updating **league table** ⚽️ in Ember 3.5 📹 or **help** upgrading the **test coverage** of official Ember projects! ✍️

 ---

 ## [JSConf EU CFP is Now Open! 👐](https://2019.jsconf.eu/call-for-speakers/)

-[JSConf EU](https://2019.jsconf.eu/), which will be held from **June 1 – 2 2019 in Berlin**, has officially opened their call for papers for a talk regarding JavaScript, the web, or a clever hack.
+[JSConf EU](https://2019.jsconf.eu/), which will be held from **June 1 – 2 2019 in Berlin**, has officially opened their Call for Papers (CfP) for talks regarding JavaScript, the web, or a clever hack.

 <!--alex ignore blind-->
 This is a good opportunity for us, as Ember developers, to **showcase our work to the greater JavaScript community**.
-Similar to the [EmberConf process](https://www.emberjs.com/blog/2018/10/12/the-ember-times-issue-68.html#toc_a-href-https-emberconf-com-become-a-speaker-html-emberconf-2019-call-for-papers-a), the papers starts out blind and later gets de-anonymized.
+Similar to the [EmberConf process](https://www.emberjs.com/blog/2018/10/12/the-ember-times-issue-68.html#toc_a-href-https-emberconf-com-become-a-speaker-html-emberconf-2019-call-for-papers-a), the CfP starts out blind and later gets de-anonymized.

 The call for speakers this year is **open until December 23rd**.
 JSConf’s sibling conference, CSSconf, even published a blog on [How to write a great talk proposal for a tech conference](https://blog.cssconf.eu/2014/06/12/how-to-write-a-great-talk-proposal-for-a-tech-conference/).